 ~ If you expect your child's education to be challenged during custody battles, you will want to consider carefully how you can document your child’s education.

-~ You may also wish to keep more detailed records to back you up in case your district challenges your portfolio.
-If you are submitting a very brief portfolio, if you are submitting a portfolio that is very different than those of other families in your district, or if your child is working below age/grade level, it may be wise to have extra documentation available.
-Similarly, if you are concerned for some particular reason that your district will bring due process or truancy charges against you (this is *very* rare), it will be very helpful to have extra documentation available.
+~ You may also wish to keep more detailed records to back you up in case anyone challenges your home education program.
+If you have a very brief portfolio, if you have a portfolio that is very different than those of other families in your area, or if your child is working below age/grade level, it may be wise to have extra documentation available.
+Similarly, if you are concerned for some particular reason that your school district will bring due process or truancy charges against you (this is *very* rare), it may be very helpful to have extra documentation available.

 ~ In addition, records can help you in your role as teacher!
 It can be very useful to have records of what you’ve covered with each child over the years, to help you in planning the years to come.

 Most homeschoolers don’t need to do extensive record-keeping.
 However, depending on your situation, extra records you may wish to keep may include the following: